Luther King Capital Management Corporation

 Tips for Finding a Financial Advisor

-- SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+- Finding a financial advisor doesn't have to be hard.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Ask how advisor candidates get paid.
 Those whose only compensation is the fees they collect from you will likely have fewer conflicts of interests than those who also collect commissions.
 That said, if any advisors say they are fiduciaries, that means they will work in your best interests.